Fuel filter change on a 2005 or 2006 VW Jetta TDI (pumpe duse engine)

 Slowly push the new filter into the fuel filter housing.
 If you push quickly, it will squirt fuel out of the bottom of the housing.
 This is another reason to remove and clean the old housing.
 Make sure it is seated all the way down.

 Fill the housing with clean diesel fuel or diesel purge fuel additive as much as possible.
-Diesel fuel is a lubricant and you want to have as little air as possible in the fuel system's injectors and pumps.
+Diesel fuel is a lubricant and you want to have as little air as possible in the fuel system injectors and pumps.

 Replace the blue "olympic rings" and green filter cap seal.
 The blue "olympic rings" fuel filter seals will only fit into the recessed housing one way.
 There is also a tab on the column which aligns the cap to the column.